 Family Connection Network

-Kinship/relative care is the full-time care, nurturing and protection of children by relative, godparents, stepparents, or any adult who has a kinship bond with a child including a friend, teacher, or acquaintance.
+Kinship/relative care is the full-time care, nurturing, and protection of children by relatives, godparents, stepparents, or any adult who has a kinship bond with a child including a friend, teacher, or acquaintance.
 Since its inception in 2002, The Villages Family Connection Network, a voluntary program, has collaborated with several community partners to provide supportive services to kinship families.
 The program is currently available to those who reside in Marion and surrounding counties.

 - Respite activities

 - Support groups